🦉

 Conceptual illustration of stablecoin money supply before credit expansion

-• When dUSD is borrowed, it usually gets redeemed for underlying reserves, either directly by borrowers or indirectly by market makers who exchanged with borrowers.
+• When a reserve-backed stablecoin is borrowed, it may end up getting redeemed, either directly by borrowers or indirectly by market makers who had exchanged with borrowers.

-• dUSD credit expansion ultimately contracts both M0 and M1 when there is insufficient secondary market liquidity to absorb selling pressure from borrowers.
-Therefore, dUSD credit creation is similar to full-reserve lending, not fractional-reserve lending like in modern banks.
+• As a result, credit expansion ultimately contracts the stablecoin’s M0/M1 supply when there is insufficient secondary market liquidity to absorb selling pressures from borrowers.

 Image without caption